anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 		- Signed Out state shows 'Sign In' in tools menu
 		- Signed Out state lands on feature category after choosing "Guest Pass"
 		- Add to Queue is shown on details screen but leads to a modal
-		- signed out state persists across channel launches, lands on Sign-In disambiguation screen
+		- Signed out state persists across channel launches, lands on Sign-In disambiguation screen

 	- Transitions
 		- After successful sign in, feature grid is focused
 		- After successful sign in, user categories are shown